Code of Ethics

-PRINCIPLE 6: Members shall comply with the ethical standards of the Academy with regard to public statements or publication.
+Members shall comply with the ethical standards of the Academy with regard to public statements or publication.

 Rule 6a: Individuals shall not misrepresent their educational degrees, training, credentials, or competence.
 Only degrees earned from regionally accredited institutions in which training was obtained in audiology, or a directly related discipline, may be used in public statements concerning professional services.

 Rule 6b: Individuals' public statements about professional services, products, or research results shall not contain representations or claims that are false, misleading, or deceptive.

 Members shall honor their responsibilities to the public and to professional colleagues.